-As the premier environmental law school in the nation, Vermont Law School offers degree programs and courses to produce leaders who want to change the world.
+As the premier environmental law school in the nation, Vermont Law and Graduate School offers degree programs and courses to produce leaders who want to change the world.
 Online students have access to nationally recognized centers, programs, and faculty—with experiential learning opportunities available from a distance.

 Duration and Start

 Most students pursue the online master's and LLM 30-credit programs on a part-time basis.
 Students graduate in as few as 18 months of study, taking one accelerated course at a time, but have up to five years to obtain their degree.
-Online learning students may also take courses on campus, including accelerated courses during Vermont Law School's world-renowned Summer Session.
+Online learning students may also take courses on campus, including accelerated courses during Vermont Law and Graduate School's world-renowned Summer Session.

 To apply to an online degree program, prospective students must complete an application form and submit all official transcripts, essays, letters of recommendation, resume, and an application fee.
 Learn more about how to apply for an online degree program.

-Vermont Law School offers several options to apply as a non-degree seeking student.
+Vermont Law and Graduate School offers several options to apply as a non-degree seeking student.
 Students may experience the curriculum without enrolling in a degree program.
 Learn more about how to apply as a non-degree seeking student.

 Limited scholarships are available to online learning degree program students who demonstrate excellent academic achievement, promise, and financial need.